 Don’t Think It Won’t Happen To You

-Every homeowner, business, and renters should have a plan in place to take the necessary steps to protect yourself, family, and those around you in the case of a natural disaster.
+Do you know if your plumbing system is ready in case of a natural disaster?
+Every homeowner, business, and renter should have a plan in place to take the necessary steps to protect yourself, your family, and those around you in the case of a natural disaster.
 Don’t think a natural disaster won’t hit your home.
 It’s not “if” it will happen, but “when” it will happen.
 Our schools, both city and private, practice drills for natural disasters; our families should do the same.
 Review the steps you should take during a natural disaster, at least a couple of times a year.

 Under Extreme Conditions

 Under extreme conditions of flooding, the city’s main sewer line can back up.
 Opening your cleanout can prevent your home from backing up.
 In older homes that experience flooding, the main sewer line tends to lift and pull apart at the fittings.
 When the flooded area dries, you’ll see a damp area that doesn’t show signs of drying.
 The same goes for earthquakes, pipes including sewer lines, can shift or break.
 Our government has put together a checklist of what you’ll need in case of a natural disaster, https://www.ready.gov.

 Spend the effort now to gather the emergency supplies you’ll require if the lights go out, the water is turned off, and the supermarkets are closed.
 You can gradually expand your supply by adding a few products as your budget allows.
 The following are essential emergency items, the majority of which you probably already have in your home.

 - Ensure that each person has at least one gallon of water every day for a minimum of three days.
 If feasible, keep a drinking water supply for longer than three days.
 Daily, the average person requires approximately 3/4 gallon of fluid.
 Individual requirements vary according to age, gender, health, degree of activity, diet preferences, and climate.
 Additionally, you may require water for your preparing your food.